-Do you have someone who can commit to implementing the social media strategy AND knows what they’re doing?
+Do you have someone who can commit to this AND knows what they’re doing?
 Will this person have the support and trust of the business?

 Or will you make it a company-wide effort?
-In that case, who will do what?
+In that case, how will you agree and delegate?

 Is social media considered a fad or something the business sees as a long term investment?
 Don’t let just anyone to manage your pages and profiles in their spare time – social profiles that are neglected, poorly managed or unprofessional can hurt your business reputation.